 On arrival into Bahia de Salinas we have the afternoon free to enjoy the beautiful beach and coastline.
 Stay: Nandel Beachfront (Comfortable) (B)

 This morning has been left free to enjoy the optional excursions in the area.
 We then make the three-and-a-half-hour drive to the capital of San Jose.
 On arrival we will have a short panoramic tour of San Jose including a walk along Avenida Central and, if open a stop in Mercado Central.
-Stay: Sleep Inn Hotel (Comfortable) (B)
+Stay: Autentico Hotel (Comfortable) (B)

 The trip ends this morning at our hotel in San Jose.